 Vehicles registered in Lake and Porter counties are required to undergo emissions tests and tampering inspections every two years before the registration can be renewed.
 Click here for details.

-I have paid for my registration renewals, but I have not received the registration and plate sticker within ten business days.
+I have paid for my registration renewals, but I have not received the registration and plate sticker within fourteen days.
 What do I do?

 I didn’t update my mailing address and now my registration is being mailed to the wrong address.
 What do I do?